When Assisting One Disempowers Another: Details

-In our environments implemented in \bench, $R_U(s_t)=1$ if the user reaches its assigned goal $g_U \in S$, $0$ otherwise. $R_B(s_t)=1$ if the bystander reaches its assigned goal $g_B \in S$, $0$ otherwise.
+\paragraph{Environment Details.} In \bench, $R_U(s_t)=1$ if the user reaches its assigned goal $g_U \in S$, $0$ otherwise. $R_B(s_t)=1$ if the bystander reaches its assigned goal $g_B \in S$, $0$ otherwise.
 The user and bystander may be assigned to the same goal or different goals.
 Regardless, the reward each agent receives is fully independent of that of the other agent.
-The state to observation mapping function differs between the human and assistant. $\Omega_H$ includes the goals pursued by the user and bystander, while $\Omega_A$ does not, i.e., the assistant has no knowledge of the user or bystander's goal.
+In that case, the state to observation mapping function differs between the human and assistant, if the assistant is maximizing the user's empowerment. $\Omega_H$ includes the goals pursued by the user and bystander, while $\Omega_A$ does not, i.e., the assistant has no knowledge of the user or bystander's goal.
+If the assistant is maximizing the likelihood of the user reaching its goal, $\Omega_A$ includes knowledge of the user's goal.

 At time $t$, the humans (user and bystander) observe $\omega^H_t \in \Omega_H(s_t)$, and the assistant observes $\omega^A_t \in \Omega_A(s_t)$.
 Action selection happens simultaneously.
 The user selects action $a^U_t \sim \pi_{U}(\cdot|\omega^H_t)$, the bystander selects action $a^B_t \sim \pi_{B}(\cdot|\omega^H_t)$, and the assistant selects action $a^A_t \sim \pi_A(\cdot | \omega^A_t)$.